-Travel without a visa as a Philippine passport holder and enjoy your stay at countries that don’t need visa for Philippines citizens.
-There are destinations around the world for Filipino travelers who want to fly to the nearest affordable travel destinations outside the Philippines.
+Travel without a tourist visa as a Philippine passport holder and enjoy your stay at free visa countries that don’t require Filipinos a travelling visa.
+There are many places to go around the world for Filipino solo travelers who want to fly to the nearest affordable travel destinations outside the Philippines.
 Many Filipinos want to break their life of routine and wish to travel abroad either as a tourist or an overseas Filipino workers (OFWs).
-However, most locals do not know which countries a Philippine passport holder can travel to without a visa.
+However, most locals do not know which countries a Philippine passport holder can travel to without applying for a tourist visa.

 Every year, more and more Filipinos have been wanting to travel outside the Philippines islands and have been quite repeatedly traveling to nearby countries, such as Hong Kong and Singapore.
-Just to let you know, some of the world’s most beautiful destinations are in Asia.
-Some of these destinations require a single flight, while others may require connecting flights.
+Just to let you know, some of the world’s most beautiful travel destinations are in Asia.
+Some of these travel sites require only a single flight, while others may require connecting flights, but definitely less the hassle of getting a travelling visa.

-Have you ever wondered how far your Philippines passport can take you without a visa?
-As a Filipino, I often wondered why the US, UK, Australian and other countries are given the privilege to visit the Philippines anytime, while the Filipinos have to undergo the extra effort and hassle of applying for the visa before entering their countries.
+Have you ever wondered how far your Philippines passport can take you without applying travel visas?
+As a Filipino, I often wondered why the US, UK, Australian and other countries are given the privilege to visit the Philippines anytime, while the Filipinos have to undergo the extra effort and hassle of preparing visa travel documents and then, apply for a tourist visa before entering their country.
+It is definitely not fair to let these people enjoy free visa privileges, while we have to pay, line up, and wait for our tourist visa to get approved before we can visit their country!

-Are you one of those people who yearn to travel across the borders without the hassle of applying for a visa?
-Yeah right, maybe I am just talking about traveling across countries without borders using your fingers.
+Are you one of those people who yearn to travel across the borders without the hassle of applying for a tourist visa?
+Yeah right, maybe I am just talking about traveling across countries without borders using your fingers and see digital images online.

 Before my first travel to Hong Kong years ago, I thought that all people understand the English language.
 Well, I was wrong.